GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

 ## Test your environment with Cloud Dataflow

-We assume all those steps are run using a user listed on `data_eng_users` or `data_eng_groups`.
+We assume all those steps are run using a user listed on `data_eng_principals`.
 You can authenticate as the user using the following command:

 ```
 $ gcloud init
+$ gcloud auth application-default login
 ```

 For the purpose of the example we will import from GCS to Bigquery a CSV file with the following structure: